hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ## Conclusion

-By leveraging several standards published before the Redfish standard (PLDM base specification, MCTP), the DMTF substantially enhanced the flexibility and ease of use of server management with the PLDM for RDE standard: HPE adopted it very early in its iLO 5 based servers as well as most (if no all) of its external device providers.
+By leveraging several standards published before the Redfish standard (PLDM base specification, MCTP), the DMTF substantially enhanced the flexibility and ease of use of server management with the PLDM for RDE standard: HPE adopted it very early in its iLO 5 based servers as well as most (if not all) of its external device providers.
 As a result, HPE customers benefit from this partnership and can save precious time during their management tasks.

 Don't forget to check out some of my other [blog posts](https://developer.hpe.com/search/?term=donze) on the HPE Developer portal to learn more about Redfish tips and tricks.